scmschmidt/trento_checks_for_supportconfig/README.md

 >
 > After running checks, destroy the containers by:
 > ```
-> tcsc hosts stop ACME-HANAProd
+> tcsc hosts remove ACME-HANAProd
 > ```

 Anytime you can get an overview about your running host containers with: